IsAwesum/training-material/task5.md

 To communicate with a REST API in Java we need to use a REST client.
 Your browser is technically a REST client and is cabable of sending GET, POST, PUT requests to an endpoint.

-## Unirest dependency
+### Unirest dependency
 Add the [Unirest dependency](http://kong.github.io/unirest-java/) to your project

-## Constructing a request with UniRest
+### Constructing a request with Unirest
 We will be using a technique called mapping to convert JSON at the endpoint to an Object.
 A good example of the mapping functionality provided by
 Unirest [can be found in the docs](http://kong.github.io/unirest-java/#responses)

-Create a GET request to your endpoint using UniRest and put the code into a `main` method.
+Create a GET request to your endpoint using Unirest and put the code into a `main` method.
 You can then debug that piece of code to see if the mapping has worked correctly.